saurav3199/CTF-writeups/HSCTF6/README.md

 Thank you for using JSON info!

 ```
-SO yeah the vulnerability is here, Great!!!
+So, yeah the vulnerability is here, Great!!!

 ```
 streaker@DESKTOP-DS7FIJL:$ nc -q 1 misc.hsctf.com 9999